 2. the presence of workers heterogeneous by occupation and/or sector in which they operate and/or organisational status and affiliation…

 3. the presence (or not) of activities and tools designed to stimulate the emergence of relationships and collaboration among coworkers.”
 (Parrino 2013:11)

 Many definitions exist, each focusing on a slightly different theme, but it is clear that the term ‘coworking’ refers to much more than just a physical workspace; it is the combination of a collaborative community undertaking a variety of activities within a shared environment.

 So what’s next for coworking?

 The number of shared workspaces worldwide is growing rapidly and is reported to reach 37,000 by 2018.
 There are over half a million coworkers, the majority of which are freelancers.
 Entrepreneurs with their own employees represent around a fifth of all coworkers.

 Despite coworking originating in USA and UK, according to Google Trends, the majority of searches for ‘coworking’ come out of Spain, followed by Italy and Brazil.
 Barcelona and Valencia top the Spanish search traffic, perhaps explained by the Spanish economic crisis and high rate of youth unemployment over the previous few years.

-As the younger generation in the Western World demand more and more flexibility in their lives, coupled with the desire to travel and work abroad, the so called Digital Nomad, we can expect the coworking trend to become commonplace in cities worldwide.
+As the younger generation in the Western World demands more and more flexibility in their lives, coupled with the desire to travel and work abroad, the so-called Digital Nomad, we can expect the coworking trend to become commonplace in cities worldwide.

 We would like to express our thanks to the authors of this paper Julian Waters-Lynch, Jason Potts, Tim Butcher, Jago Dodson and Joe Hurley.
 You can find their paper here